 Breast Reconstruction Surgery & Other Options

 As a comprehensive cancer center, Siteman has breast reconstruction options not found at community hospitals.
 It’s important to review the choices open to your situation before your cancer surgery and in conjunction with your treatment plan, including concurrent mastectomy or lumpectomy and breast reconstruction.

 You may not want to go through more surgery to replace the breast or partial breast, but even then, you have options.
 Reconstructive surgeons at Siteman are working on using a 3-D printer to build custom breast prostheses based on 3-D photography of your natural breast prior to surgery, so the prosthesis fits your clothing as naturally as your own breast.

-When possible, nipple-sparing mastectomy (30-40 percent mastectomies done at Siteman) prevents more surgery to reconstruct the nipple at a later time.
+When possible, nipple-sparing mastectomy (30-40 percent of the mastectomies done at Siteman) prevents more surgery to reconstruct the nipple at a later time.
 With this surgery, reconstruction can be done at the time of the mastectomy or later.

 Direct to Implant Reconstruction: This can be done at the time of the mastectomy, instead of the two-step process of using a tissue expander to be later replaced by the permanent implant.